 Students are responsible for arranging testing accommodations with their professor and/or Student Access Services.
 Students need to schedule exams with the SAS and the instructor at least three days prior to the testing date to arrange for accommodations.

-Only qualified students with disabilities may request note takers through Student Access Services.
-Students should speak with their SAS advisor to determine eligibility for note taker services.
+Only qualified students with disabilities, or qualified students with temporary disabilities, such as a wrist fracture, may request note takers through Student Access Services.
 Even if students are provided with a note taker, they are expected to take some notes to assist them in focusing their attention during the class.

 Students using note takers should also understand that the note taker is responsible for note taking in class only.
 The note taker is not to assist with out-of-class assignments, homework or alternative testing arrangements.